Chapter 2 5 questions Graded in-browser Saved locally

 − 1.025×10⁻² T (S − 35) − 7.139×10⁻¹³ T D³ ← interaction terms

-Convert round-trip time back to range
+Convert round-trip time to one-way range

 Check your understanding